mfrez395/COMP1502-Assignment-1/DesignDoc.md

 * `getHeight` - the method `getHeight` has a purpose of allowing the caller access the to player's `height` variable.
 The method will not recieve any arguements but it will return the String value of `height`.

+* `getPoints` - the method `getPoints` has a purpose of allowing the caller access to the player's `points` variable.
+The method will not recive any arguements but it will return the int value of `points`.

 * `getGoals` - the method `getGoals` has a purpose of allowing the caller access the to player's `goals` variable.
 The method will not recieve any arguements but it will return the int value of `goals`.

 * `getAssists` - the method `getAssists` has a purpose of allowing the caller access the to player's `assists` variable.
 The method will not recieve any arguements but it will return the int value of `assists`.

+* `getPPP` - the method `getPPP` has a purpose of allowing the caller access to the player's `ppp` variable.
+The method will not recive any arguements but it will return the int value of `ppp`.

 * `getPPG` - the method `getPPG` has a purpose of allowing the caller access the to player's `ppg` variable.
 The method will not recieve any arguements but it will return the int value of `ppg`.